 The angular surface of the Decline Board allows users to stand at up to a 25 degree angle when performing decline squats.
 The markings on the rubber surface indicate heel placement for 20, 15 & 10 degrees contra the kBox4 surface.
 The recommended angle at the knee joint for these squats is 70 degrees.

-The Exxentric Decline Board is aluminium based with recycled eco-friendly rubber mats covering its surface.
-It is designed to be very sturdy and stable, while weighing only 3.5 kg.
+The Exxentric Decline Board is steel based with recycled eco-friendly rubber mats covering its surface.
+It is designed to be very sturdy and stable with a weight of 6.5 kg.